alamerton/C-QuAL/README.md

 - **Corpus**: The dataset is generated using the MIMIC-III database, focusing on patient discharge summaries to create QA pairs that cover various clinical aspects, such as treatments, diagnoses, and patient history.
 - **Question Types**: Includes yes/no/maybe, temporal, factual, summarization, identification, and unanswerable questions, ensuring comprehensive evaluation of LLM capabilities.
-- **Annotation**: A combination of GPT-4 and expert annotations ensures high-quality and clinically relevant QA pairs.
-- **Output**: Datasets are saved as CSV files for ease of use and further analysis.
+- **Annotation**: Presently GPT-3.5-Turbo.
+In future, expert annotation will be used for improved dataset quality.

 ## Folder Structure